axelhodler/takt1/README.md

 # takt1 IRC-bot [![Build Status](https://travis-ci.org/xorrr/takt1.svg)](https://travis-ci.org/xorrr/takt1)

 The bot is based on the [PircBotX](https://code.google.com/p/pircbotx/)-Java IRC Framework.
-The only thing it currently does is scanning the channel for lines which contain a URL.
-The Bot will then retrieve and post the title of the Url in the channel.
+The only thing it currently does is to scan the channel for lines which contain a URL or a spotify uri.
+The Bot will then retrieve and post the title of the resource in the channel.
 I found other bot functions and modules rather annoying and wanted to create one without these features for usage in a private channel.

 ## Config
 The values are set in `/bin/run.sh` and the other scripts if used